 Here are ten of the best documentaries that are not only excellent, but challenging to watch at times.
-Many of these will leave you thinking about the obsessive hobbies, consumption-oriented everyday living and sometimes terrifying politics that define our increasingly global world.
-Are you ready to change how you view the world?
+Are you ready to change how you see the world?

 You may think the British get very excited by a royal birth.
 But things are actually a lot more practical than that.

 We love books, we love art, and we love a radical gesture, so literary graffiti?
 We could not be more psyched about that!
 Here are ten killer examples.

 Ireland’s got culture sewn right up.
 But while we’re all aware that it’s a popular filming location, and that it’s got a few stellar acting exports (Colin Farrell, for better or worse, or Game of Thrones’ Aiden Gillen), the names of the country’s rising directorial talents aren’t quite as recognizable – yet, that is

 Thomas Jefferson famously said, "I like the dreams of the future better than the history of the past."
 Well, now thanks to Luke Robson, a British 20 year old digital collage artist, we can get the best of both worlds.
 Luke has mixed the past with a trippy vision of the future by going crazy with old pics.